What is a standing order?

-The easiest way to do this is via online or mobile banking but you can also set these up in your local branch or over the phone.
+The easiest way to do this is via online or mobile banking but you may also be able to set these up in your local branch or over the phone.

-Standing orders are typically used to make rent payments, monthly charity donations or regular payments into a savings account.
+Standing orders are typically used for rent payments, monthly charity donations, and regular payments into a savings account.

 A standing order amount will remain the same, unless you amend your instruction.

 With standing order payments the money is transferred through the Faster Payments Service, and will be processed on the same day.

 Standing orders can be simpler than direct debits, mainly because the business is not involved in claiming payments from you, but offer less consumer protection.

 At set times, your bank just sends the money into the beneficiary’s bank account and only you can alter the payments.
 The beneficiary can be anyone.